ubiquibot/.github/README.md

 - Database: None (Supabase, TODO: get the assignee multiplier from the database)

 ### 5. ubiquibot/plugins-wishlist
-- Serivce: not a service
+- Service: not a service
 - Purpose: Wishlist of the future plugins

 ### 6. ubiquibot/configuration